FullMetalUpdate/documentation/hawkbit-https.md

     client again.
 Then you can flash the new image to your target, which will contain the new settings.

- 6. After starting the target, you should see your device's new IP in the target's information panel, which we will denote as #IP.
+ 6. After starting the target, you should see your device's new IP in the target's information panel on Hawkbit Web Client, which we will denote as #IP.

- 7. To finish the deployment, you can use the send-file script furnished in fullmetalupdate/dev-scripts to apply the modification done to FMU client source code.
+ 7. To finish the deployment, you can use the `send-file` script furnished in FullMetalUpdate/dev-scripts to apply the modification done to FMU client source code.

 `./send-file.sh fullmetalupdate.py #IP`